siidney/dotfiles/scripts/startpage/README.md

 All you need to do is edit [lists.js](https://github.com/siidney/dotfiles/blob/master/scripts/startpage/public/js/lists.js) to include *your* favourite site or search engine.

-**Update**: The way search engines are stored has been redesigned for your convenience so as now to include custom tags and a title for the link.
+**Update**: The way search engines are stored has been redesigned for your convenience so as now to include custom tags, a title for the link and to more easily specify a default search.

 ## Known Issues